infinitered/ignite/docs/quick-start/project-structure.md

 ## Ignite Boilerplate Structure vs Vanilla React Native Structure

 First let's take a look at a "Vanilla" React Native project's structure.
-To start, navigate to directory you'd like to create a new React Native project and run the `react-native init` command to create a project without Ignite.
+To start, navigate to the directory where you'd like to create a new React Native project and run the `react-native init` command to create a project without Ignite.

 ```
 cd projects